 Mission of the Archives

 The Wisconsin Conference Archives houses the collection of historical materials concerning United Methodism in Wisconsin.
 Ancestral denominations of United Methodism in Wisconsin include: The Methodist Episcopal Church; The United Brethren in Christ; The Evangelical Association; The Methodist Protestant Church; and The Ethic Conferences of the Methodist Episcopal Church: The German ME; The Norwegian-Danish ME; The Swedish ME; and The Lexington ME (African) The collection consists of Minutes of Annual Conferences, disciplines, hymnals, periodicals and tracts, some local church records, and general reference books on United Methodist history.
-For a general overview of United Methodist history in Wisconsin, see The Flame and Cross, by William Blake, Worzalla Co., Steven Points, Wisconsin (1973), and The History of Methodism in Wisconsin by P. S. Bennett, Cranston & Stowe, Cincinnati (1890).
+For a general overview of United Methodist history in Wisconsin, see The Cross and Flame, by William Blake, Worzalla Co., Steven Points, Wisconsin (1973), and The History of Methodism in Wisconsin by P. S. Bennett, Cranston & Stowe, Cincinnati (1890).